cinnabar777/Keyboard-Layouts/README.md

 <img width="1080" height="2400" alt="1000113410" src="https://github.com/user-attachments/assets/49fd041b-92c9-401f-a80c-fc6edc8c1445" />

+It looks ugly, malformed, and insane but performs amazingly well!
+You really have to try to get words wrong when using this layout.
+The main errors come from consonants, especially those close consonants on the bottom row, like N and M that result in 'then' vs 'them' errors.

+#### SMALLER DICTIONARY

+If the keyboard you are using allows for custom dictionaries, using a significantly smaller dictionary has dramatic effects on glide typing word clarity!
+There's a reason Swype used a dictionary that was around 50,000 words and not the 150,000+ word dictionaries many keyboards are using today.

 ### MAXIMUM FAMILIARITY

-The above image compares the 'clarity' layout to QWERTY, look at how you would make the gesture, this layout maximizes familiarity, from the start you aren't hunting for letters, minimal learning curve.
+The above image compares the 'clarity' layout to QWERTY, look at how you would make the gestures, this layout maximizes familiarity, from the start you aren't hunting for letters, minimal learning curve.

 Once I realized I wasn't getting a massive increase in typing speed, and the best work around for potential word errors and conflicts was either using gaps, functional non-letter keys, or increasing the vowel size things fell into place.
-While the Copilot layout, R3-OPT, was actually very nice for gesture typing it introduced too much deviation from QWERTY thus significant learning curve.
+While the Copilot layout, R3-OPT, is actually very nice for gesture typing it introduced too much deviation from QWERTY thus significantly higher learning curve.
 For some people they might want to use an optimized vowel row, however, for me sticking with the QWERTY vowel order seems best over all, then use the tricks, if you need or want to maximize word clarity.

 My personal preference is the simple big key version, no tricks added: